notes_git

 • git branch -m <new name> alter branch name

-• git branch -d <new name> delete branch name locally
+• git branch -d <name> delete branch name locally

-• git branch -D <new name> delete branch name remotely
+• git branch -D <name> delete branch name remotely

 • git clone -b <branch> <remote_repo>